Developer Guide

 Use cases

-For all use cases below, the System is the DengueHotspotTracker
+For all use cases below, the System is the DengueHotspotTracker and the Actor is the user, unless specified otherwise.

 Use case: Add a case